top of page

 For a moment, she only stared.
 Then she reached out, brushing one petal with her fingertip, the gold of the rosary’s crucifix clinking against the glass of the large vase.
 The petal’s softness startled her.
 Her grandmother’s voice rose in her mind, haunting her, quiet as breath.
 They thrive on neglect.
 She couldn’t get it out of her head.

 Saoirse smiled faintly, not sure why.
 She pressed her finger to her lips, then to the baby’s head, as if sealing a secret neither of them could name.
-She kept walking again, farther than she meant to, past the main living area, past the guest wings, nearly to the eastern wing she rarely entered.
+She kept walking again, farther than she meant to, past the main living area, past the guest wings, to the eastern wing she rarely entered.
 Only the rhythm of the baby’s sighs kept her tethered to the moment.

 She had just begun to hum an old melody without words as she paced, Mariana cradled to her chest, when she heard the faint padding of soft shoes on marble.
 The corridor lights were faint blue rings, halos every few steps.